Code-with-Maqsood/Four-Pizza/README.md

 ## **How It Works**

-1. **Menu Display:** Browse through the available pizzas in a visually appealing menu format.
+1. **Pizza Menu:** Browse through the list of available pizzas.
-2. **Order Management:** Select pizzas, specify quantities, and manage the cart.
+2. **Order Management:** Add pizzas to your cart, adjust quantities, and remove items.
-3. **Order Summary:** Review your order details, including total price and selected items.
+3. **Order Summary:** View a detailed summary of your cart, including the total cost.

 ---